speechly/cli/docs/stats.md

 # Options

 ```
   -a, --app string          Application to get the statistics for.
-Can alternatively be given as the sole positional argument.
+Can be given as the sole positional argument.
       --end-date string     End date for statistics, not included in results.
       --export              Print report as CSV
   -h, --help                help for stats